 Are there any other artists I should know about who work with maps?
 Leave a comment below!

 P.S.
-If you would like to explore the connection between maps and storytelling in your own life, I'm going to be teaching a weekend class at the Paint Spot November 25 & 26 called Mixed-Media Map Making, where you'll learn how to turn your unique stories and experiences into a map all your own.
+If you would like to explore the connection between maps and storytelling in your own life, I'm going to be teaching a workshop at the Paint Spot February 25th, 12-5pm called Mixed-Media Map Making, where you'll learn how to turn your unique stories and experiences into a map all your own.
 Register here.